otifsolutions/php-url-shortner/README.md

   `->middleware('short_url_tracker');`

-- Middleware tracks the user when he sends `http://` request.
-- Middleware take the user to the website link stored in database otherwise error is returned.
+- Middleware tracks the user when he sends `http://` request with valid query parameter otherwise take the user to the link stored in the database.